Everything You Need to Know About Designing Logos in Illustrator

 Adobe’s products are expensive.
 If you’re looking to start a career in design, you’ll probably want to invest in a Creative Cloud account.
 But if you’re just looking to create a one-off logo, there are alternatives to consider.

-You can get Photoshop and Lightroom for a lot less than the entire Adobe Creative Cloud suite, so you could use Photoshop instead to create a logo.
+Plus, you can get Photoshop and Lightroom for a lot less than the entire Adobe CC suite, so you could use Photoshop instead to create a logo.
 Just don’t forget that Photoshop uses pixels so your design won’t be scalable.